 According to the Harvard School of Public Health a daily multivitamin is all you need to stay at the top of your game.
 Enough said.

 Did you know that a majority of injuries that occur on stage are self-induced?
 Far too often actors don’t take the necessary time to warm-up their bodies and the results can be painful.
 Take 20 minutes and stretch your muscles.
-Not sure which stretches to do?
-Think back to seventh grade phy ed.
+Basic acting warm-up.

 Oh, and do not forget about your voice — that’s a muscle too!
 Not near a piano or pitch pipe?
 You can use your smart phone to help you warm-up!
 VocalEase is a great app that can help you warm-up before every performance and is perfectly priced at $1.99.
 You can even do your vocal warm-ups with VocalEase while stretching!